i-to-the-power-i/causal-lz-p-decision-tree/README.md

 >python3 Driver_IRIS.py

 The folders CAUSALMETRIC-TESTING and CAUSALMETRIC-TUNING will be automatically created with the performance metrics and tuned hyperparameters respectively.
 Also a folder named "trees" will be created with the trained decision tree.
+Python libraries required are numpy, pandas graphix, scikit-learn, ucimlrepo.
+They can be installed using the command "pip install ____"